project-repo/cagebreak/SECURITY.md

 #### Denial of Service

 Not applicable - Cagebreak offers functionality to terminate itself.
-This is available to user software over the socket (if enabled).
+This is available to user software over the socket.

 #### Elevation of Privilege

-Software may gain arbitrary code execution if it has access to the socket (if enabled).
+Software may gain arbitrary code execution if it has access to the socket.
 Privilege escalation to root is unlikely since privileges are dropped before any user input is accepted.

 ## GPG Keys of the Cagebreak Repository